Codecwithchhotu/Codewithchhotu/README.md

 # Codewithchhotu
-This is a Demo for GIt &amp; Github class
+This is a Demo for GIt &amp; Github class.